-This holiday is concidered a public holiday in the United Kingdom, Australia, Canada, New Zealand, Hong Kong, and countries in the Commonwealth of Nations.
+This holiday is considered a public holiday in the United Kingdom, Australia, Canada, New Zealand, Hong Kong, and countries in the Commonwealth of Nations.
 In South Africa this public holiday is now known as the Day of Goodwill.
 In some countries it is a bank holiday, meaning the banks are closed.

 The name derives from the English tradition giving seasonal gifts (in the form of a “Christmas Box”) to less wealthy people.
 In the United Kingdom this was later extended to various work people such as laborers, servants, tradespeople and postal workers.

 You would put money or presents in these Christmas boxes and usually gave them to your working staff sometimes to other people who may be affiliated with you in doing business or everyday stuff.